Hampshire Cultural Trust believes that culture can play a key role in tackling one of the biggest issues facing our planet: climate change.

 • Encourage and adopt sustainable travel options

-• Embed sustainable procurement in our purchasing policy
+• Embed sustainable procurement in our purchasing practices

-• Establish a programming commitment to engage our visitors and audiences in climate action
+• Establish programming that engages visitors and audiences in environmental action

 • Celebrate environmental successes and achieve environmental management certification